Adelaide Oven Repairs

 Oven Settings

-Convection: This turns on the top and bottom element.
+Convection: This turns on the top and bottom oven element.
 No fan or other elements are meant to operate on this setting.

 Grill: Only the grill element is